ansys/pyansys-dev-guide/doc/source/getting-started/administration.rst

        :link: managerial
        :link-type: ref

-        Verifies that direct managers, general managers, or chieff technology officer are aware of the project and approve it.
+        Verifies that direct managers, general managers, or chief technology officer are aware of the project and approve it.

     .. grid-item-card:: :octicon:`law` Legal